addagger/bytepack/README.md

     Bytepack::SingleTypeArray.unpack(byteset)
     => [[1, 2, 3, 4, 5, 6, 4, 3, 2, 123, 3223, -23, 0, 12, 89, 100], 34]

 Byteset size now is **34** instead of **35**.
 Why, because in previous example length packed as *2-bytes Byteset::AnyType, including 1 meta-byte and 1 byte integer itself*.
-Setting explicitly the length type as *Byteset::Byte*, it just 1 byte.
-That's useful in cases where byteset length make sense in the current project.
+Setting the length type as *Byteset::Byte* explicitly, it just 1 byte ever.
+That's useful in cases That's useful in cases when you know that your arrays never be longer than maximum *8-bit Integer (127)* and the byteset length make sense in the current project.

 ### Various Type Array (Regular array)